-Everyone knows that having a WiFi is about convenience and accessibility.
-But not everyone knows, which dangers the possibility to browse online brings with it.
+Everyone knows that having WiFi is about convenience and accessibility.
+But not everyone knows which dangers the possibility to browse online brings with it.

 But hackers can't steal what they can't see.
 And that is where a VPN can help.
 A VPN is a virtual private network (or your personal network) that is completely unreachable and invisible to other people who share the same network as you.
 A VPN encrypts data and transfers your traffic through a virtual tunnel.
 To stay safe on the public network, you just have to download one to your device.

 There are multiple VPNs on the market today – free, paid, Windows-oriented, iOS-oriented, and so on.
-To get more info, check Bestvpnrating.com and pick one for yourself.
+To get more info, check my best VPNs list and pick one for yourself.
 Of course, as with any other industry, there are better and worse products on the market, depending on the price and coverage.
 If you're looking for the top services, check:

 It is definitely not a good idea to send confidential and sensitive data over unsecured networks.
 Since we can't avoid using them on a daily basis, we should take care of the Internet security measurements more.
 So, don't hesitate and get a VPN to encapsulate data and create your own private connection too.